Timmy-Bergkvist/Pralinorskan-app/README.md

 # Pralinörskan-app

-Milestone project 4: Full Stack Frameworks with Django - Code Institute
+Milestone project: Full Stack Frameworks with Django.

 ![Image of responsive](https://timmy-bergkvist.github.io/Pralinorskan-app/media/pralinorskan.display.jpg)

+This project is part of the 'Full Stack Frameworks with Django' module of the Code Institute Full Stack Software Development course.

 **Target Audience**

-Pralinörskan is a ecommerce app to sell pralines with different variations of flavors and quantity.
+Pralinörskan is a ecommerce app that allows customer to choose between 30+ different variations of pralines such as Vegan, Gluten free and Special Offers.
+Customers can choose to have them delivered to their one country with payment using Stripe.
+Customers also have the option to save their profile details for future purchases and to view order history from older purchases.

 ## Table of Contents
 <details>